An Affair to Die For: Production

 The film was shot in Sofia, Bulgaria.
 The interiors of the hotel were shot in Nu Boyana Film Studios, 84 Kumata Str., Kinocentar, Sofia, Bulgaria.

 Release

-The film was given a limited release in the United States on February 1, 2019.
+The film was given a limited theatrical release and a VOD release in the United States on February 1, 2019.

 Reception

 In a negative review of the film for The Hollywood Reporter, reviewer Frank Scheck wrote, "Don't even bother trying to keep up with the convoluted plot machinations of Victor Garcia's thriller about adultery gone wrong."
 He concludes that the film is "B-movie mediocrity" and "not even worth stopping for."

 Reviewer Roger Moore of the film review website Movie Nation gave the film 1.5 out of 4 stars, writing that "the dialogue lacks punch and ultimately concluding that "this 'Affair,' as it stands, is nothing to die for, or even catch a cold over.
 The execution here, bland direction (a veteran of 'The Mirror 2' behind the camera), colorless dialogue and performances pitched as almost mild-mannered (save for Welliver) earn this one a bored shrug."